Justin-Bento/portfolio-site/src/content/pages/about.md

 ## Continuous Learning

-The dynamic nature of the tech industry inspires me to stay up-to-date with the latest trends and advancements.
+The dynamic nature of the tech industry inspires me to stay up-to-date with the latest trends and advancements from cyber security to music production and more.
 I'm always eager to expand my skill set and embrace emerging technologies that enhance the functionality and aesthetics of the websites I create.

 ## Collaboration and Communication